zeefola/bookshop_management/README.md

 ## About E-BookShop Management (Online Book Shop Management)

-E-BookShop Management is an online platform where bookshop keepers or owners can easily manage their store records, store their employees, customers, suppliers, information related to the books, sales and inventory information.
+E-BookShop Management is an online platform where bookshop keepers or owners can easily manage their store records; store and retrieve their employees, customers, suppliers, information related to the books, sales and inventory information.

+The System generates reports for store owners so they can easily monitor their profit or loss and affairs related to their store.

 ### Technologies